 Sift the flour, sugar, salt and baking powder into a bowl.
-In a cup mix together the yoghurt, milk and oil.
+In a cup mix together the yogurt, milk and oil.

 Mix the dry and the wet ingredients together and make a smooth, soft dough.

-Knead well for 7-8 minutes. (use a little flour if the dough becomes sticky)
+Knead well for 7-8 minutes. (although a little sticky dough is fine but feel free to dust a little flour if the dough becomes too sticky)

 Place the dough in an oiled bowl and cover with damp cloth.
-Leave it for about one and a half hours to two hours.
+Leave it for about one & a half hours to two hours.

 Make balls from the dough. (about the size of golf ball)

 Using a rolling pin, roll the dough balls (use a little dry flour if it sticks to the pin) in oblong shape.